shehper/sparse-dictionary-learning/README.md

     <img src="assets/feature_density_histogram.png" width="300">
 </div>

 These neurons and their top 10 activation values along with tokens and contexts are given in [high_density_neurons.html](https://shehper.github.io/monosemantic/autoencoder/out_autoencoder/1704783101.13-autoencoder-openwebtext/high_density_neurons.html).
 I inspected the first 20 features manually, out of which I could interpret 19.
-I have written the common theme shared by top 10 activations for these 19 neurons.
-I also discovered more than 650 token-in-context features with the help of a short Python function.
-(You may CTRL+F/CMD+F "token-in-context" on the HTML page to see them.)
+I have written the common theme shared by top 10 activations for these 19 neurons in the HTML file.
+I also discovered more than 650 single-token features with the help of a Python function.
+(You may CTRL+F/CMD+F "single-token" on the HTML page to see them.)
+Some of these may be token-in-context features, but I have not checked that for individual neurons.

-An interesting example is of the pair of neurons: # 215 and # 2601 that both fire on Cyrilic script.
-However, one of them fires on vowels and the other one fires on consonants.
+An interesting example is of the pair of neurons # 215 and # 2601.
+Both of these neurons fire on Cyrilic script, but one of them fires on vowels (е, у, и, а) and the other one fires on consonants (л, в, р, т).

 <p align="middle">
   <img src="./assets/neuron_215.png" width="230" />